lewagon/rails-kickoff/README.md

-# rails-kickoff
+# Rails-kickoff

-This is a kick-off roadmap for the lead-developer, in charge of setup / deployment / collaboration.
+This is Le Wagon's kick-off roadmap for the lead dev (in charge of setup / deployment / collaboration).

 ## Rails new